reza-armuei/METplus/docs/Contributors_Guide/documentation.rst

   Please refer to section :numref:`user_configuration_file`

-It will look like this on the web.
-This version shows the numbered section, not the name:
+resulting in the following displayed text, which shows the numbered section, not the name:

 Please refer to section :numref:`user_configuration_file`